Unsecured personal loans can be one of the easiest ways to get credit fast, but you need to understand what you're getting into first.

 Interest rate

 You should look at the interest rate advertised, as well as whether this rate is variable or fixed.
-A fixed rate will mean that said interest rate will remain the same throughout the life of your loan, while a variable rate may go up or down depending on the cash rate/market activity.
-Shop around to find the most competitive interest rate available.
+A fixed rate remains the same throughout the life of your loan, while variable rates can go up or down depending on the cash rate or market activity.

 Fees

-With this comparison rate in mind, look at exactly what fees and charges apply to the loan.
-If a loan has a ‘low’ interest rate, but a stack of other fees and charges like an upfront application fee, establishment fee, and so on - it may not end up being such a great bargain.
+You also need to look at exactly what fees and charges apply to the loan.
+If a loan has a low interest rate, but lots of fees and charges like an upfront application fee, establishment fee, and so on - it may not end up being such a great bargain.
+Checking the comparison rate, which takes fees into account as well as interest, can be a good way to compare different products.

 Loan size